 How to book

-NOTE: Bookings close 2 weeks before each seminar: this is to ensure you have time to complete the self-study component beforehand.
+NOTE: Bookings close two weeks before each workshop: this is to ensure you have time to complete the self-study component beforehand.
 You'll receive access to this two weeks before the seminar date.

 If you’re a PGR: